coder/docs/setup/air-gapped/infrastructure.md

 > certificates, or if you moved the certificates, make sure that you adjust the
 > path included with `--from-file=`.

-To verify your secret:
+To verify the new secret:

 ```console
 kubectl -n coder get secret local-registry-cert -o yaml
 ```

-You'll need to add your secret to the Helm chart, and you can do this as part of your verification step.
-To do so, place the following snippet into a YAML file named `registry-cert-values.yml`:
+Reference the newly secret from the Helm chart by adding the following snippet into a YAML file named `registry-cert-values.yml`:

 ```yaml
 certs: